Saturday, October 12, 2024

 After the museum, we stopped by Hell's Chicken for a quick lunch.
 I had barbecue chicken with salad while Inna drank some sparkling water.
 It's a whole-in-the-wall place, but the chicken was pretty good.

-As it started raining, we ordered an Uber to take us to Lisbon's oldest bookstore, Livraria Bertrand—Chiado.
+As it started raining, we ordered an Uber to take us to Lisbon's oldest bookstore (founded in 1732), Livraria Bertrand—Chiado.
 There, I had an espresso while Inna had tea, and we looked at various books.
 We decided to purchase Lewis Carroll's Alice in Wonderland.

 We also noticed the following Cruise Ships docked in Lisbon: